-- 21.7 Health surveillance will be arranged by the Head - 21.8 Health surveillance records will be kept by the H&S Administrator - 21.9 All accidents are to be reported to The Head and recorded in the accident book (see section 27 below). - 21.10 The book is kept by The First Aid Co-ordinator / Finance Assistant in the main school office. - 21.11 We will take reasonable care to ensure that the health of their employees is not placed at risk.
-In doing so, the School will consider the risk of their employees suffering from stress through, for example, hours worked, the allocation and organisation of work, the way people deal with each other and the demands placed on staff. - 21.12 All work-related ill health including work-related stress should be reported to the Head.
+- 21.7 Health surveillance will be arranged by the H&S Officer - 21.8 Health surveillance records will be kept by the H&S Administrator - 21.9 All accidents are to be reported to The Head and School Business Manager and recorded in the accident book (see section 27 below).

+- 21.10 The book is kept by The First Aid Co-ordinator / Finance Assistant in the main school office. - 21.11 For medical arrangements and administration of medicine please refer to 6.29 First Aid Policy and see appendices 11 and 12 - 21.12 We will take reasonable care to ensure that the health of their employees is not placed at risk.
+In doing so, the School will consider the risk of their employees suffering from stress through, for example, hours worked, the allocation and organisation of work, the way people deal with each other and the demands placed on staff. - 21.13 All work-related ill health including work-related stress should be reported to the Head

-22 Hirers, visitors and contractors
+22 Hirers, Visitors and Contractors

-22.1.1 All hirers, visitors and other users of the School premises (to include parents, contractors, delivery people and inspectors) must observe the rules of the School;

-22.2 ensure that they report to Reception where their identity will be checked, a pass Health and Safety Sept 2020 The Maynard School issued and their host notified or alternatively have consulted with the School regarding the appropriate means of their access to and egress from the site and host arrangements.
-Thereafter, they should remain in the presence of their host unless express permission to the contrary has been given by the School;

-- 23 ensure that they are familiar with the School's fire and emergency evacuation procedures.
-In the event of the fire alarm sounding, they should proceed to the nearest assembly point. - 23.1 Contractors will be selected and managed in accordance with HSE guidance and, where appropriate, in accordance with the Construction (Design and Management) Regulations 2015. - 23.2 All contractors who work at the School are required to comply fully with the provisions of the School's policy on the use of contractors. - 23.3 Contractors must also ensure safe working practices by all of their employees under the provisions of the Health and Safety at Work etc. Act 1974 and must pay due regard to the safety of all persons using the School premises. - 23.4 The School will ensure that all contractors are fully briefed on the safety aspects of the job in question and satisfactorily supervised.
+- 22.1.1 All hirers, visitors and other users of the School premises (to include parents, contractors, delivery people and inspectors) must observe the rules of the School; - 22.2 ensure that they report to Reception where their identity will be checked, a pass issued and their host notified or alternatively have consulted with the School regarding the appropriate means of their access to and egress from the site and host arrangements.
+Thereafter, they should remain in the presence of their host unless express permission to the contrary has been given by the school; - ensure that they are familiar with the school's fire and emergency evacuation procedures.
+In the event of the fire alarm sounding, they should proceed to the nearest assembly point. - 22.4 Contractors will be selected and managed in accordance with HSE guidance and, where appropriate, in accordance with the Construction (Design and Management) Regulations 2015.
+All contractors used by the school shall ensure compliance with the relevant health and safety legislation, guidance and good practice. - 22.5 Contractors must also ensure safe working practices by all their employees under the provisions of the Health and Safety at Work etc. Act 1974 and must pay due regard to the safety of all persons using the school premises. - 22.6 All contractors must report to Reception where they will be asked to sign the visitors book and wear an identification badge.
+Contractors will be issued with guidance on fire procedures, local management arrangements and vehicle movement restrictions.
+Where necessary, contractors will also be requested to sign to confirm that they have read and understood the Asbestos Register. - 22.7 To ensure contractor competency, the Health & Safety Officer will undertake appropriate competency checks prior to engaging a contractor.
+Contractors will be asked to provide risk assessments and method statements specific to the site and works to be undertaken.
+The academy, contractor(s) and any subcontractor(s) involved will agree the risk assessment and safe systems of work to be used prior to works commencing on site - 22.8 The Health & Safety Officer is responsible for monitoring areas where the contractor's work may directly affect staff and students and for keeping records of all contractor work.
+The Health & Safety Officer will ensure that the specific client requirements of the Construction (Design & Management) Regulations 2007 have been complied with

-24 Security
+23 Security